dogtopus/obsolete-cryptography/README.md

 This project uses the new PEP-517 source tree format.

-To manually build the wheel, first make sure you have working C compiler, `make`, `libtool` and `patchelf` and the PEP-517 builder `build` is installed, then run
+To manually build the wheel, first make sure you have working C compiler, `make` and `libtool` (usually provided by the distro development package group like `build-essential`) and the PEP-517 builder `build` is installed, then run

 ```sh
 python -mbuild --wheel